przadka/faf/README.md

 Inputs can range from simple tasks, such as "Buy milk", to more complex instructions like "Follow up with John in 3 weeks about sales meeting".
 The processed results will be saved as JSON files, which can be uploaded to your cloud storage for further actions.

-### Processing JSON files in Google Sheets
+### Example workflow

+FAF serves as a link in a chain of automation tasks.
+After processing your input and saving it as JSON files, these files can be uploaded to your cloud storage solution, and then processed further.
+Here's a sample workflow for how you might use FAF:

+1. Using [Autokey](https://github.com/autokey/autokey), capture user input with a simple text window and pass this input to FAF.
+You can review a simple script that does that in `autokey.py`.
+By setting up the `FAF_JSON_OUTPUT_PATH` variable, make sure that the file is stored in a folder you wish, for example: `/home/john/Dropbox/faf`.
+2. Next, utilize a tool like Zapier to create a new row in a Google Sheet every time a new file is uploaded in your Dropbox 'faf' folder.
+The integration will add a new row to the Google Sheet, with the details from the file included in the new row.
-FAF outputs processed commands as JSON files.
-These can be uploaded to your cloud storage solution, and then imported into a Google Sheet for further processing.
-To automate this process, you can use Google Apps Script or a similar tool to trigger actions based on these commands.
-You can review an example Google Sheet integration code in the `gsheets.gs` file in this repository.
+3. With each new row added to the Google Sheet, further process this input with a Google Apps Script, invoking relevant actions based on the nature of the input.
+An example Google Sheet integration code is available in the `gsheets.gs` file in this repository.

 ## Contributing